-Enter The Lyme Diet.
-Dr. Nicola McFadzean's plan is the perfect balance.
-Don't get me wrong, compared to the standard American diet, it is extremely restrictive with the basic principles being no gluten, no dairy, and no sugar.
-But compared to an incredibly restrictive diet, like the autoimmune protocol, it is a diet you can stick to while still being able to dine out and not spend every waking hour cooking from scratch.
+The Lyme Diet by Dr. Nicola McFadzean strikes a good balance between ultra restrictive diets and ignoring food as medicine.
+Don't get me wrong, compared to the standard American diet it's extremely restrictive with the basic principles being no gluten, no dairy, and no sugar.
+But compared to an incredibly restrictive diet, like the autoimmune protocol, it's a diet you can stick to while still being able to dine out and not spend every waking hour cooking meals from scratch.

 Like most anti-inflammatory diets, there are restrictions on gluten-containing grains and dairy, but unlike some anti-inflammatory diets, one is still allowed eggs, rice, beans, and potatoes.
-I think any anti-inflammatory diet has to be individualized.
-Personally, I avoid eggs, some types of beans, and limit my grain intake to 1-2 servings a day.
-Over time, I've been able to determine which foods increase my symptoms and limit those in my diet.
+Any anti-inflammatory diet has to be individualized and changeable over time.
+Think of this as a starting off point, not a forever diet.

-The Lyme Diet is also a quick read.
-It's not published by a major press, so there are some aspects are slightly unpolished, but, for me, it didn't take away from the information presented.
+The Lyme Diet is a quick read.
+It's not published by a major press, so there are some aspects that are slightly unpolished, but it didn't take away from the information presented.
 This is also a comprehensive book about Lyme and wellness.
-It gives clear and concise suggestions about things like detoxification, supplementation, and natural treatments.
+It gives clear and concise suggestions about things like detoxification, supplementation, and treatment.
 There is also a list of resources and referrals.
-After reading this book, I hesitated to put it back on my shelf, because it feels like it should always be with me.